B1. Number Sense

 Provide each student with a copy of Appendix 2Rep.4.

-Have students take turns spinning the arrow on the spinner and, depending on where it stops, they receive a unit cube or rod and place this material on their place value mat.
+Have students take turns spinning the arrow on the spinner and, depending on where it stops, they receive a unit cube or rod to place on their place value mat.

 Invite students to continue spinning the arrow and tell students to add the appropriate base ten material to their place value mat depending on the number the arrow stops on.

-Ask students to exchange ones for tens when the time comes and to say the new number each time.
+Ask students to exchange ones for tens whenever they can and to say the new number each time.

 Continue the game until one student reaches 100 and exchanges their 10 tens for a hundred.
-Continue until the student reaches 200, which means the student can trade 20 tens for two hundreds.
+As an extension, continue until the student reaches 200, which means the student can trade 20 tens for two hundreds.

 Consolidation of Learning